samus-io/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

   1. Fourth sentence
   ```

+* A numerical enumeration will only be used when certain things happen that need to be described in a certain order.

 ### Using emojis

-* :writing_hand: (`:writing_hand:`): is used to indicate to the learner that a practical exercise follows.
+* :writing_hand: (`writing_hand`): is used to indicate to the learner that a practical exercise follows.
-* :older_man: (`:older_man:`): is used to explain some concept that is related to the Step but is not specifically covered.
+* :older_man: (`older_man`): is used to explain some concept that is related to the Step but is not specifically covered.
-* :warning: (`:warning:`): is used when the learner must pay attention to an important section.
+* :warning: (`warning`): is used when the learner must pay attention to an important section.

 ### Adding a table